 These grant categories supports projects that will improve water quality and directly result in the reduction of water pollution in the Lake Champlain Basin (U.S. and Québec).
 Eligible organizations include colleges, universities, nonprofit organizations, and non-federal/non-state government agencies.

-These grants are available to organizations who wish to partner with Stream Wise and conduct Stream Wise assessments in the communities they serve during the 2023 season
+These grants are available to organizations who wish to partner with Stream Wise and conduct Stream Wise assessments in the communities they serve.

 These mini-grants provide professional development funds for the staff and volunteers of qualified watershed organizations in the Lake Champlain Basin, to cover expenses such as travel, meals, registration and accommodations at meetings, conferences, workshops and other venues designed to enhance the organizations’ capacity to operate.